 Under the umbrella organisation – Iconiq Holding – there will initially be two main subsidiaries, namely Iconiq Lab and Iconiq Fund, creating a digital asset management system powered by the native token, ICNQ.

-An additional arm, Iconiq Media, will publish weekly podcasts – going by the name “Unbloqed” – and run other promotions.
+An additional arm, Iconiq Media, will publish weekly podcasts called Unbloqed and run related events and promotions.

-Iconiq Lab has been in existence since 2017 and is the world’s first decentralised VC investor club and ICO accelerator.
+Iconiq Lab was launched last year and is the world’s first decentralised VC investor club and ICO accelerator.

-In this symbiotic relationship, the investor gains access to some of blockchain’s most promising ventures that graduate from Iconiq’s accelerator programme whilst the start-up receives access to funding, tools and guidance which increase their chances of success.
+In this symbiotic relationship the investor gains access to some of blockchain’s most promising ventures that graduate from Iconiq’s accelerator programme while the start-up receives access to funding, tools and guidance which increase their chances of success.

 The white-paper lays out the 5 stages of the Iconiq Lab acceleration process:

-In May this year, Unibright became the first company to complete its ICO under the Iconiq Lab accelerator program, achieving its targeted hard cap of $14 million and selling out the UBT token sale in 10 days.
+- In May this year, Unibright became the first company to complete its ICO in the Iconiq Lab accelerator program by achieving its targeted hard cap of $14 million and selling out the UBT token sale in 10 days.

 To date, the Iconiq Lab has received over 500 applications from companies wishing to join the accelerator.
-An in-house investment committee sifts through all proposals and they currently have eight start-ups on their books.
+An in-house investment committee sifts all proposals and they currently have 8 new start-ups on their books.

-While the full details of each company involved in the accelerator programme is not possible to include here, a brief outline of each is useful to get a feel for the calibre of ICOs involved.
+While the full details of each company involved in the accelerator programme is not possible to include here, a brief introduction of each maybe useful to appreciate the scope of the ICOs involved.

-Vreo: blockchain-based, real-time, in-game video game advertising platform which decentralises video game ads, creating a new way to present, measure and monetise advertisements.
+Vreo: a blockchain-based, real-time, in-game video game advertising platform which decentralises the video game ads, creating a new way to present, measure and monetise advertisements.

 Vlux: combines deep learning AI with blockchain to improve access to affordable, low carbon energy by enabling peers to trade energy between one another.